ikim025/ucr-cs100/textbook/assignment-help/BoostTokenizer/README.md

                         empty_token_policy empty_tokens = drop_empty_tokens)
 ```

-We should always pass in the `dropped_delim` parameter; if we do not, boost tokenizer will still parse the string.
+The `dropped_delim` parameter should always be passed in but if it wasn't, boost tokenizer will still parse the string.
 Otherwise `kept_delims` and `empty_tokens` are already set to defaults and are optional traits.
 In order to use `kept_delims`, we simply pass in what delimiters we want to keep, and in order to use empty tokens we pass in `keep_empty_tokens` for `empty_tokens`.

 References: